-In 2008, we approved a new form of employment agreement between the Company and each of the NEOs and certain other executives of the Company, which entitles these executives to severance and other benefits upon termination without cause or for good reason that becomes effective only u pon a change of control.
+In 2008, we approved a new form of employment agreement between the Company and each of the NEOs which entitles these executives to severance and other benefits upon termination without cause or for good reason that becomes effective only upon a change of control.
 A change of control is defined to include certain mergers and acquisitions, liquidation or dissolution of the Company, changes in the membership of the Company's Board of Directors and acquisition of 15% of the outstanding stock of the Company for the purpose of changing the control of the Company.